Last Updated on

 Lighted magnifying glasses can make intricate crafting tasks like embroidery, jewelry-making, and sewing much easier.
 If you’re a regular crafter, it can help prevent eye strain and make the whole process more enjoyable.
 Lighted magnifying glasses can also be lifesavers if you need more illumination and magnification while you read.

 Finding the best lighted magnifying glass to meet your needs can be a time-consuming task.
 We’ve made that easier with this list of reviews of the best lighted magnifying glasses.
 We’ve also included a buying guide to help you know what features to look for.

 Read on for our recommendations.

-The Fancii LED Handheld Magnifying Glass is our best overall choice because it offers multiple magnifier levels: 2X, 4X, and 10X.
+The Fancii LED Handheld Magnifying Glass is our choice for best lighted magnifying glass overall because it offers multiple magnifier levels: 2X, 4X, and 10X.
 It has a clear, distortion-free magnifying lens and a comfortable ergonomic handle to make it easy to hold.
 The acrylic lens is shatterproof to reduce the risk of breaking.
 The design is lightweight to make it easier to use without fatigue.
 It also has super-bright LED lights and a simple button switch to turn the light on and off.

 The battery cover on this magnifying glass is difficult to remove, which can be frustrating.

 The Marrywindix Handheld Magnifier is the best lighted magnifying glass for the money because it has a large lens with 3X magnification and a smaller lens with 45X magnification.
 The smaller lens has magnification strong enough to be used as a jewelry loupe.
 Each lens has LED lights, with the larger lens having two.
 It has a switch to turn the light on and off.
 The handle is a comfortable ergonomic shape to reduce hand fatigue.